Atalaa/jsp-multilingual-application/README.md

 # jsp-multilingual-application
-Build a Multilingual app using Internationalization and JSTL.
+Build a Multilingual application using Internationalization and JSTL.